Cross-validated risk scores adaptive enrichment (CADEN) design: Simulation Study

-We also compare the performance of the CADEN design with the CVRS design for three different scenarios (Table \ref{tab:Table3}).
+We also compare the performance of the CADEN design with the CVRS design for three different scenarios (Table \ref{tab:Table4}).
 In scenario A, there exists a sensitive group of patients who benefit from the treatment more than everyone else.
 In this scenario, the response rate for the sensitive group on treatment is 60\%, the prevalence of the sensitive group is 20\%, and the response rate for the non-sensitive patients on treatment and for everyone in the control arm is 25\%.
-The power to reject $H_S$, as well as the power to reject $H_C$ are higher for the CADEN in comparison to CVRS, despite the expected required sample size being smaller, which shows the benefits of the ``enrichment" strategy.
+The comparison of the power to reject $H_S$ ($PWR_S$), as well as the power to reject $H_C$ ($PWR_C$) between the CADEN and the CVRS designs depend on the threshold for the difference in the sensitive group ($alpha_2$).
+For CADEN, a reduction in expected sample size is achieved due to the adaptive nature of the design (specifically, due to stopping for futility).
+For comparison, we computed the operating characteristics for the CVRS using the expected sample size achieved with CADEN (351 patients) and show that for the same expected sample size, CADEN achieves higher power than CVRS.
 The power to reject $H_O$ is smaller for the CADEN design because the design less commonly proceeds according to the ``unselected" strategy.
 In Scenario B, the treatment appears to be harmful rather than beneficial for the sensitive group that comprises 20\% of patients (the response rate for the sensitive group on treatment is 10\%, while the response rate for everyone else is 25\%).
 Low values of the sensitivity and specificity reflect the fact that the ``non-sensitive group" is actually the sensitive group that experiences higher benefit from the treatment (although there is no benefit compared to control).
-The expected required sample size and the power for CADEN is smaller than that for the CVRS which is desirable for this scenario.
-The power to conclude that the trial is positive which represents the type 1 error rate in this scenario ($P_C$) is lower for CADEN in comparison to CVRS.
+The expected required sample size and the power for CADEN is much smaller than that for the CVRS which is desirable for this scenario.
+The power to conclude that the trial is positive which represents the type 1 error rate in this scenario ($PWR_C$) is lower for CADEN in comparison to CVRS.
 Also, the expected sample size is smaller.
 In scenario C, we assume that there is a sensitive group of patients with a prevalence of 20\% which benefits from the treatment (the response rate is 40\%).
 In addition to the sensitive group, there is another group of patients with a prevalence of 20\% who experience harmful effects to treatment (the response rate is 10\%).
-As with scenario B, the expected sample size for the CADEN design is smaller than that for the CRVS design which is again a desirable outcome given the fact that the treatment is harmful for some patients.
-Although the power to conclude that the trial is positive ($P_C$) is slightly higher for the CADEN design, it is still relatively low (less than 0.25).
+In this scenario, CADEN shows an exceptional performance, effectively stopping at the interim analysis thus achieving a 50\% reduction in sample size.
 A high sensitivity and a low specificity for both the CADEN and the CVRS designs reflect the fact that the underlying design assumes the existence of two groups (sensitive and non-sensitive) while in reality there are three groups (sensitive, non-sensitive and a group with a harmful effect).
 In this situation the true sensitive group is well identified, while the non-sensitive group is not.